57Esther/Climate-Change/README.md

      All of the fonts were sourced from the [Google Fonts](https://fonts.google.com).

 - Main font: Lato
-    -  Lato is used as the main font, for all paragraphs, and links in navbar and footer. lato was chosen because it has modern, clean, and simple style, and following the recommendation in Google fonts of popular pairing font with oswald.
+    -  Lato is used as the main font, for all paragraphs,
+      and links in navbar and footer. lato was chosen because it has modern, clean, and simple style, and following the recommendation in Google fonts of popular pairing font with oswald.

    -    Secondary font: Oswald
        Oswlad is used as the header font for the website.
 It was chosen first, since I wanted to choose a beautiful and impactful font for the heading inside the hero-image, since that is the first impression of the website from the user’s perspective.

-    -   both Lato and Oswald were used as main and fallback font.
+  -   Bboth Lato and Oswald were used as main and fallback font.
 Lato and Oswald are clean, modern  and vibrant font that adds to the overall aesthetic and readability of the content.

 - ### Imagery